Last Updated on August 2, 2024 by Veronica Sparks

 4. Try the “Deep Litter” Method

-The deep litter method involves continuously adding bedding material to the coop floor throughout the winter.
+The deep litter method involves continuously adding chicken coop bedding material to the coop floor throughout the winter.
 As the litter accumulates, it generates heat through decomposition, providing an additional source of warmth for your chickens.

 5. Consider Building a DIY Sunroom For Your Coop